 These peanut clusters were one of her most popular sweets.
 They appeal to all ages.
 In fact, my mom just made batch this week for the children’s program at her church.
 They are old-fashioned and hearty – so simple to whip up for a big gathering, and one batch makes 150 small clusters, or 75 large.

 Confectioners’ coating goes by many names: almond bark, candy coating, or you may recognize name brands like Candiquik.
 You can usually find it in 24 oz. blocks at the grocery store in the baking aisle next to the chocolate chips.
-You’ll need two packages of chocolate, and two of vanilla.
+You’ll need one package of chocolate, and one vanilla.

 Break up the blocks of candy and place them in a large slow cooker.
 Turn the crockpot to low and cover with the lid.
 Stir occasionally until the candy is completely melted and smooth.

 You may be asking – why not use real chocolate bars?
 I asked this same question before I made my first batch so long ago.
 So, I tried a batch with semisweet chocolate and the end result was just too rich and very expensive.
 The cocoa powder in the chocolate candy coating is just enough flavor without being aggressive.
 And the vanilla coating adds a creaminess.
 The creamy flavor is a big part of what draws you in, contrasting the salty peanuts.